Content Map Terms

 Your doctor may suggest vitamin A supplements if your child has measles.

-If you have been exposed to measles and you have not had the vaccine, you may be able to prevent the infection by getting immunoglobulin (IG) or the measles vaccine as soon as possible.
-Babies who are younger than 12 months, pregnant women, and people who have impaired immune systems that can't fight infection may need to get IG if they are exposed to measles.
+If you have been exposed to measles and you haven't had the vaccine, you may be able to prevent the infection by getting immunoglobulin (IG) or the measles vaccine as soon as possible.
+Babies who are younger than 12 months, pregnant people, and people who have impaired immune systems that can't fight infection may need to get IG if they are exposed to measles.

 How is it prevented?

-Getting your child vaccinated is important, because measles can sometimes cause serious problems.
+Measles can be prevented by a vaccine.
+It's important to get your child vaccinated because measles can sometimes cause serious problems.

 Some parents worry that vaccines cause autism spectrum disorder (ASD) in children.
 But many studies have been done, and no link has been found between vaccines and ASD.footnote 1, footnote 2

 Measles is one of the most easily spread diseases.
 Outbreaks can easily occur.
 For instance, a person from another country may have measles and not know it yet.
-If that person travels outside his or her own country, he or she could spread measles to people who are not immune.
+If that person travels outside their own country, they could spread measles to people who are not immune.
 Also, if you travel to another country and you are not immune to measles, you may be at risk.

 If you don't know whether you're immune to measles and you plan to travel, check with your doctor or local health clinic to see whether you should get the vaccine before you travel.